jonggyujang0123/M2SODAI/README.md

 ## News

+- **2024/04: Add Image Registration History.** Some people are interested in our image registration procedure (`rgb` and `hsi` data).
+Now, the overall procedure is available [here](https://github.com/jonggyujang0123/M2SODAI/blob/master/History_Registration/2_1_Auto_Imgreg_v2.ipynb).
+It is very **time-consuming** and **labor-intensive job**(I worked all night for about 4-5 days doing only this registration procedure from scratch.).
+So, If you mail me before starting, I can give you **tip/advice** I learned doing this.
-- **2024/04:** We correct this repo.
+- **2024/04: Correct this repo.** We correct this repo.
 Thanks to `Another-0` and `Xiaodian Zhang`.
 We sincerely apologize for being later than the promised time, and we truly appreciate your continued interest in our work.
 The previous code is wrong; hence, please use the current dataset/code.
-- **2024/02: This repo requires some updates:** Now, we recognize that some files are missing when we upload the source code (data preprocessing).
+- **2024/02: Recognize mistakes in our repo.** Now, we recognize that some files are missing/wrong when we upload the source code.
 We will fix this issue by **Uploading preprocessing code**, as well as **processed data** and **Replica of the trained weights**.

 ---